How to buy Brookside Energy (BRK) shares

 Brookside Energy share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Brookside Energy's is 1.1916.
-This would suggest that Brookside Energy's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Brookside Energy's is 1.6325.
+This would suggest that Brookside Energy's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Brookside Energy overview

-Brookside Energy Limited engages in developing oil and gas assets in the Anadarko Basin in Oklahoma, the United States.
-The company acquires approximately 3,000 net working interest acres across four counties in south western Oklahoma, such as Blaine, Garvin, Stephens, and Carter.
-It is also involved in the leasing and development of acreage opportunities.
+Brookside Energy Limited, together with its subsidiaries, engages in the exploration, production, and appraisal of oil and gas projects.
+It develops oil and gas assets in the Anadarko Basin in Oklahoma, the United States.
+The company is also involved in the leasing and development of acreage opportunities.
+As of December 31, 2020, it owned an area of 2831 working interest leasehold acres in west-central Oklahoma.
 The company was formerly known as Red Fork Energy Limited and changed its name to Brookside Energy Limited in June 2015.
-Brookside Energy Limited was founded in 2004 and is headquartered in Subiaco, Australia.
+Brookside Energy Limited was incorporated in 2004 and is headquartered in Subiaco, Australia.

 Frequently asked questions